-The virtual asset market is typically described with buzzwords.
+he virtual asset market is typically described with buzzwords.
 Hot.
 Disruptive.
 High-risk.
 All true, but not the least bit explanatory.
 With the glut of information hitting the news every day, who and what do you believe?
 Cryptocurrency is puzzling.
 You can’t hold it in your hands or put it in your wallet.
 It’s traded “pseudonymously,” meaning the digital wallet in which the currency is held is associated with a randomly generated ID number rather than an individual’s real-world identity.
 And its reputation is further clouded by its reported association with illicit businesses.
 But virtual assets—and the underlying blockchain technology—have the potential to transform global payments and enable financial inclusion.
-In this new series, K2 Integrity crypto experts Gail Fuller and Gabe Hidalgo break down the names, concepts, and headlines you’re trying to make sense of every day.
+In this new series, K2 Integrity breaks down the names, concepts, and headlines you’re trying to make sense of every day.

 In this inaugural piece, we are tackling ransomware.